heyjaywilson/swift-examples/Posts/StoredProperties.md

 There is a Swift Playground with the examples in this post.
 It can be found at [this link](link).
 Feel free to copy the files or clone the entire [repo](github link), but the repo will have more than just this post's sample code.

+## Topics covered in this post

+- What is a Stored Property
+- How to create a Stored Property
+- Changing Stored Properties

 # What is a Stored Property?

 According to the documentation: